How to Create Forms in HTML

 The input also requires a name

 attribute.
-When the form transmits information to the backend, the value (user input) of each field will be tied to its name
+When the form submits data to the backend, the user input of each field will be tied to its name

 , allowing you to retrieve the corresponding information in the backend.